Malexion/aurelia-table/README.md

 ## About

 Bare bones bootstrap table/panel setup created as an aurelia element, fixed header, title as the panel-heading and replaceable parts for button controls.
-NOTE: Searchbox not included, maybe in an advanced release.
+NOTE: Searchbox not included, will be in an advanced table release.

 ![Alt text](http://i.imgur.com/RpY7Pw3.png "Grid Image")